How to Use Sanity with Astro: Complete Guide

 Step-by-step guide to integrating Sanity with your Astro website.
 Installation, configuration, and best practices.

 Sanity is a composable content platform with real-time collaboration and a ridiculously flexible schema system.
 Pair it with Astro and you get a content-driven site that is fast to build, fast to load, and easy for your team to manage.
-Astro even has an official Sanity integration, which makes the setup straightforward.
+Astro has an official Sanity integration, @sanity/astro, which makes the setup straightforward.

 Prerequisites